LateNightFlowerField/mbb/README.md

 # mbb - A Model Bridge Building Helper
+[!NOTE]
+This project is still being developed, information here may be inaccurate.

 This program aids in creating to-scale diagrams of model bridges.
 It creates figures LaTeX using tikz of 5 types of trusses with customizable parameters.
 It makes the process of designing a model bridge fast and easy.